Pearlie in the Park

 with music by Phillip Scott

-Wendy Harmer is an Australian author, children’s writer, playwright and dramatist, radio show host, comedian and television personality.
-She is host of ABC Radio Sydney’s Morning radio program.
+Wendy Harmer is an author, children’s writer, comedian, television personality and is co-host of ABC 702 Sydney’s Breakfast radio program.

 Composer Phillip Scott, best known for his work on the Wharf Revue and with the ABC, brings the musical magic to this joyful production.